China–France relations

 China–France relations, also known as Franco-Chinese relations or Sino-French relations, are the interstate relations between China and France (Kingdom or later).

-Note that the meaning of both "China" and "France" as entities has changed throughout history; this article will discuss what was commonly considered 'France' and 'China' at the time of the relationships in question.
+The meaning of both "China" and "France" as entities has changed throughout history; this article discusses what was commonly considered 'France' and 'China' at the time of the relationships in question.
 There have been many political, cultural and economic relationships between the two countries since the Middle Ages.
 Rabban Bar Sauma from China visited France and met with King Philip IV of France.
 William of Rubruck encountered the French silversmith Guillaume Bouchier in the Mongol city of Karakorum.

-Present-day relations are marked by both countries's respective regional powers stature (in the EU for France and Asia for China), as well as their shared status as G20 economies, permanent members of the UN Security Council, and internationally recognized nuclear-weapon states.
-Key differences include the question of democracy and human rights.
+Present-day relations are marked by both countries' respective regional powers stature (in the EU for France and Asia for China), as well as their shared status as G20 economies, permanent members of the UN Security Council, and internationally recognized nuclear-weapon states.
+Key differences include questions of trade, democracy, and human rights.

-Today, France adheres to the One China policy, where France recognized the People's Republic of China as the sole legitimate government of "China", as opposed to the Republic of China, where it maintains unofficial relations.

-The Chinese-French relationship was raised to the level of “global strategic partnership” in 2004.
-Strategic dialogue (last session from 23 to 24 January 2019), which began in 2001, deals with all areas of cooperation and aims to strengthen dialogue global issues, such as reform of global economic governance, climate change and regional crises.